qyang-nj/llios/exported_symbol/README.md

 00004050: 0080 8001 0000 0000                      ........
 ```

-Before parsing the bytes by ourselves, just let you know that we can use `dyldinfo -export` to dump all the exported symbols.
-We can use them to verify our parsing results.
+Before parsing the bytes by ourselves, just let you know that we can use `dyldinfo -export` to dump all the exported symbols and use them to verify our parsing results.
 ```
 $ xcrun dyldinfo -export sample.out
 export information (from trie):